Vegeta/fluxer/README.md

 $machine->forState('confirmed')
 	->permit('cancel', 'cancelled');
 ```

+A state is a 'final' state when there are no transitions declared for it, in the above example, 'cancelled' is final.
+You can add a configuration for any final state if you want events to be fired when this state is reached.

 NOTE: If constants are used as states or triggers, make sure they have a value that does not resolve to php's empty (0, false, null, '').
 Sticking to strings (literals or constants) is usually the best option.